MaxWofford/Hackathon-Calendar/README.md

 Upcoming Hackathons
+Inspired by the [Developer Conferences](https://github.com/MurtzaM/Developer-Conferences) repo.

 =====================

-This repo tracks upcoming hackathons.
-To add a hackathon to this list, please submit an issue or fork this repo and submit a pull request. **Keep hackathons organized by start date and then alphabetically.**

-Inspired by the [Developer Conferences](https://github.com/MurtzaM/Developer-Conferences) repo.
+This repo is for testing the Hackathon Calendar API

 | Hackathon                                                | Location        | Date (2015)            |
 | -------------------------------------------------------------- |-------------  | :---------------------:|